A universal characterization of higher algebraic K-theory: Introduction

 We use this comparison result to deduce structural properties of the categories $\stabcat$ and $\idemstabcat$, notably that they are compactly generated, complete, and cocomplete; see corollary~\ref{cor:cgen}.
-Furthermore, we prove theorem~\ref{thm:Imain2} by using theorem~\ref{thm:models} to lift split-exact sequences of small $\i$-categories to split-exact sequences of small spectral categories so we can apply Waldhausen's $K$-theory construction in the setting of Waldhausen categories.

-We believe that theorem~\ref{thm:models} is of independent interest and expect it will find various useful applications in the near future.
-For instance, this theorem provides concise and conceptual proofs of the main theorems of To{\"e}n's work on internal $\hom$ objects in the category of DG-categories \cite{Toen}, as well as the (previously unknown) extension to the context of spectral categories.
+Furthermore, we prove theorem~\ref{thm:Imain2} by using theorem~\ref{thm:models} to lift split-exact sequences of small $\i$-categories to split-exact sequences of small spectral categories so we can take the $K$-theory in the setting of Waldhausen categories.
+More generally, this comparison result explains the relationship between the classical versions of algebraic $K$-theory (and topological Hochschild and cyclic homology) and the $\i$-categorical versions.
+We believe that theorem~\ref{thm:models} is of independent interest and expect it will find applications in the future.
+For instance, this theorem provides clean and concise proofs of the main theorems of To{\"e}n's work \cite{Toen} on internal $\hom$ objects in the category of dg-categories and its (previously unknown) extension to the context of spectral categories.